Touring bicycle: Mixed terrain touring

 Mixed terrain cycle touring bikes are a cross between mountain and road bikes.
 Also called all-rounders, 29er touring or monster cross, these bikes strive for a balance of efficiency and speed on and off-road.
 Typically they are built with light steel frames and drop handlebars.
-Unlike expedition touring bikes they typically sport 700c or 650b sized wheels.
+Unlike expedition touring bikes they typically sport 700C (622 mm) or 650B (584 mm) sized wheels.
 Yet like other touring bikes, they stress a relaxed geometry for all day comfort.
 Low mountain bike gearing is often used and these bikes can usually carry a medium weight load without trouble.
 Mixed terrain touring bikes fall into this category and are used for mixed terrain touring in the mountains.
 A few manufacturers like Rawland Cycles, Surly Bikes, and Singular Cycles are now producing these bikes.
 Salsa has also come up with a related model called the Fargo.
 But many riders convert older, non-suspension mountain bikes and cyclo-cross bikes for the purpose.